vegaprotocol/ethdenver2022/README.md

 Throughout the hackathon all the participants will have access to a test network running a custom futures market.
 You won’t be alone though, there will be various bots operating on it in order to make it more like a live market.

-This market is called 'Tesla quarterly' and you will need to deposit the Ropsten ERC-20 test asset tEURO to a Vega Wallet in order to place liquidity orders.
+This market is called 'Tesla Quarterly (30 Jun 2022)' and you will need to deposit the Ropsten ERC-20 test asset tEURO to a Vega Wallet in order to place liquidity orders.

 #### BOUNTY CRITERIA

 In addition to the overall Judging Criteria, for this bounty, we'd love you to try and achieve the following:

 * **Learning of the concepts of LP on Vega**
-* **Place an LP order on the Tesla XX market using a bot**
+* **Place an LP order on the Tesla Quarterly (30 Jun 2022) market using a bot**
 * **Ability to manage your LP order programmatically and update positions**
 * **Implement a market-neutral market making strategy**
 * **Demonstrate the code and strategy running on the Vega testnet**